notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc5.md

 - notation inspect
 - notation list

-Specifically, users need to set the environment variable `NOTATION_EXPERIMENTAL=1` to enable this new flag, then Notation attempts the referrers API and fallback to referrers tag schema on failure when using with OCI registry.
-Otherwise, Notation has deterministic behavior and uses referrers tag schema by default.
+Specifically, users need to set the environment variable `NOTATION_EXPERIMENTAL=1` to enable this new flag, then Notation attempts the Referrers API and fallback to Referrers Tag Schema on failure when using with OCI registry.
+Otherwise, Notation has deterministic behavior and uses Referrers Tag Schema by default.

-Please note that users need to add this experimental flag `--allow-referrers-api` when verifying legacy signatures with OCI v1.1 compliant registry after upgrading Notation from a previous RC release.
+Please note that users need to add this experimental flag `--allow-referrers-api` when verifying legacy signatures with OCI v1.1 compliant registry after upgrading Notation from v1.0.0 RC.4.

 ## Credits

 We would like to specially thank the Notation maintainers, contributors, and the broader Notation community for helping us throughout the release process with timely feedback, reviews, community testing and for all your support to help ensure a timely release.
-Sending credits to the following contributors who made great contributions to RC.3.
+Sending credits to the following contributors who made great contributions to RC.5.

 - [@FeynmanZhou](https://github.com/FeynmanZhou)
 - [@iamsamirzon](https://github.com/iamsamirzon)